- Search The Registry

 William Lester Jr.

 *William Lester, Jr., was born on this date in 1937.
 He is a Black theoretical chemist.
-From Chicago, Illinois, his mother, Elizabeth Francis Lester, was born in Chicago and worked as a seamstress and a doctor's assistant.
+Born in Chicago, Illinois, his mother, Elizabeth Francis Lester, was born in Chicago and worked as a seamstress and a doctor's assistant.

 Lester grew up in an all-black neighborhood on the South Side of Chicago.
 He went to James McCosh Elementary School due to racial segregation in the city.
-After World War II, Lester's family moved and he attended a formerly all-white high school.
+After World War II, Lester's family moved, and he attended a formerly all-white high school.
 Lester developed his interest in science at an early age; during his senior year in high school, he used his typing skills to obtain a part-time job in the physics department of the University of Chicago, which gave him a chance to explore the potential of a future career in the sciences.
-He went on to receive his B.S. degree in 1958, and his master’s degree in chemistry in 1959 from the University of Chicago.
+He received his B.S. degree in 1958 and his master’s degree in chemistry in 1959 from the University of Chicago.

-The IBM Corporation then hired Lester to work at its research laboratory in San Jose, California.
+The IBM Corporation hired Lester to work at its San Jose, California, research laboratory.
 Later, as the director of the National Resource for Computation in Chemistry, Lester organized and led the first unified effort in computational chemistry in the United States.
 He later joined the faculty of the University of California at Berkeley as a professor of chemistry, where his research focused on the theoretical studies of the electronic structure of molecules.
 Lester's efforts at Berkeley extended the powerful quantum Monte Carlo method to a wider range of chemical problems.

-Throughout his career, Lester published over 200 papers in his field, and was awarded numerous honors for his research and teaching.
-Lester held memberships in several professional organizations including the American Physical and Chemical Societies, and the American Association for the Advancement of Science.
+Throughout his career, Lester published over 200 papers in his field and was awarded numerous honors for his research and teaching.
+Lester held memberships in several professional organizations, including the American Physical and Chemical Societies and the American Association for the Advancement of Science.
 He was also elected a fellow of the APS, ACS, and AAAS.
-In addition to his professional activities, Lester remained committed to science education and sparking an interest in pursuing science careers in minority students.
+In addition to his professional activities, Lester remained committed to science education and sparked an interest in pursuing science careers in minority students.
 In 2002, Lester became the president of the Pac-10 Conference.
-Lester and his wife, Rochelle (deceased), raised two children: son, William A. Lester, III, and daughter, Allison L. Ramsey.
+Lester and his wife, Rochelle (deceased), raised two children: son William A. Lester, III, and daughter Allison L. Ramsey.